Jako/StupidQuestion/core/components/stupidquestion/docs/mkdocs/usage.md

 Property | Description | Default
 ---- | ----------- | -------
-stupidQuestionAnswers | Answers for the stupid question (JSON encoded array of \'forename name\' combinations) | language dependent stupidQuestionLanguage | Language of the stupid question | MODX cultureKey stupidQuestionFormcode | Template chunk for the stupid question html form field | content of the file `formcode.template.html` in the folder `{core}/components/stupidquestion/templates` stupidQuestionScriptcode | Template chunk for the filling javascript | content of the file `jscode.template.js` the folder `{core}/components/stupidquestion/templates`
+stupidQuestionAnswers | Answers for the stupid question (JSON encoded array of 'forename name' combinations) | language dependent stupidQuestionLanguage | Language of the stupid question | MODX cultureKey stupidQuestionFormcode | Template chunk for the stupid question html form field | content of the file `formcode.template.html` in the folder `{core}/components/stupidquestion/templates` stupidQuestionScriptcode | Template chunk for the filling javascript | content of the file `jscode.template.js` the folder `{core}/components/stupidquestion/templates`